 Using Light to Disguise Blemishes

 At Wood Flooring Ireland, we delight in creating bespoke engineered wood flooring that looks equally attractive in natural or artificial light.
 Our product is proudly Guaranteed Irish as we handcraft each plank ourselves in our manufacturing base in Cork.
 Our high-quality engineered wood consists of layers of plywood finished with a generous layer of genuine European white oak.
 Affordable, robust and versatile, engineered wood frequently outperforms solid wood and looks incredibly beautiful when illuminated while adding value to your home.
+Check out our blog for more insightful articles such as learning how to clean engineered wood floors.
 Call into our Cork and Dublin showrooms to discuss your options.

-* Please not all the above are our opinions and just a guide.
+* Please note all the above are our opinions and just a guide.